d3/d3-selection/README.md

 ### Selecting Elements

 Selection methods accept [W3C selector strings](http://www.w3.org/TR/selectors-api/) such as `.fancy` to select elements with the class *fancy*, or `div` to select DIV elements.
 Selection methods come in two forms: select and selectAll: the former selects only the first matching element, while the latter selects all matching elements in document order.
 The top-level selection methods, [d3.select](#select) and [d3.selectAll](#selectAll), query the entire document; the subselection methods, [*selection*.select](#selection_select) and [*selection*.selectAll](#selection_selectAll), restrict selection to descendants of the selected elements.

-**Selections are immutable.** All selection methods that affect which elements are selected (or their order) return a new selection rather than modifying the current selection.
-However, note that the selected elements themselves *are* mutable, as selections of course drive transformations of the document!

 <a name="selection" href="#selection">#</a> d3.<b>selection</b>()